Nervosys/Botnix/docs/stdenv/meta.chapter.md

 The value of a package's `meta.sourceProvenance` attribute specifies the provenance of the package's derivation outputs.

-If a package contains elements that are not built from the original source by a nixpkgs derivation, the `meta.sourceProvenance` attribute should be a list containing one or more value from `lib.sourceTypes` defined in [`nixpkgs/lib/source-types.nix`](https://github.com/nervosys/Botnix/blob/master/lib/source-types.nix).
+If a package contains elements that are not built from the original source by a botpkgs derivation, the `meta.sourceProvenance` attribute should be a list containing one or more value from `lib.sourceTypes` defined in [`botpkgs/lib/source-types.nix`](https://github.com/nervosys/Botnix/blob/master/lib/source-types.nix).

 Adding this information helps users who have needs related to build transparency and supply-chain security to gain some visibility into their installed software or set policy to allow or disallow installation based on source provenance.